 The morning of 18 June, Napoleon and Wellington faced each other across the battlefield at Waterloo.
 The battle lasted nine hours and was one of the bloodiest in history.
 It was said that Nathan Rothschild (1777-1836), whose friends included the Fector and the Latham/Rice families, promised prizes to the first packet to bring news of the battle outcome.
 One of Rothschild’s agents, Rothworth, obtained a copy of the Dutch Gazette, fresh from the printers with the headlines saying that the Duke of Wellington had defeated Napoleon.

-In 1821 the packet service was given back to the Post Office and they introduced the Arrow and the Dasher as the first cross-Channel steam packets.
-In 1824, they acquired the 83-foot Spitfire with 40 hp engines and the Fury.
-The Post Office sailing ships, at the time, were the Aukland, Chichester, Eclipse, King George and the Lord Duncan but by December 1826, these had all been sold.
-However, after only two years service, the Monarch, a wooden paddle steamer built by James Duke of Dover and engined by Maudsley, Sons & Field, London, was withdrawn from service suffering from what appears to be catastrophic engine failure.
+In 1821 the government gave the packet service to the Post Office and they introduced the Arrow and the Dasher as their first cross-Channel steam packets.
+They were both wooden paddle steamers with the 149 gross ton Arrow being built by William Elias Evans of Rotherhithe and the 130 gross ton Dasher by W Paterson, also of Rotherhithe.
+In 1824, the Post Office acquired the 110 gross ton 83-foot Spitfire wooden paddle steamer with 40 horse-power engines built by Graham’s of Harwich and the wooden paddle steamer Fury also built by Graham’s of Harwich.
+The Post Office sailing ships at the time were the Aukland, Eclipse, Chichester, King George II and the Lord Duncan.
+Dover shipbuilders built three.
+On 1 October 1822, the Monarch, a 100 gross ton wooden paddle steamer built by James Duke of Dover and engined by Maudsley, Sons & Field, London was launched.
+Working the Dover-Boulogne route on 30 April 1824, due to catastrophic engine failure between Boulogne and Dover, the Monarch was withdrawn from service and sold.

 Because the Post Office steam packets were not so vulnerable to wind conditions as the sailing ships they were preferred by passengers to the passage sailing ships.
 On 9 August 1833, the Post Office introduced a daily service, weather permitting, except on Sundays, between Dover and Calais.
 During bad weather Calais harbour was neither easy to enter or exit and Dover impossible even for steam packets.
 On such occasions, all ships would run to the Downs off Deal, until the weather abated.
 Albeit, in 1834, Sir Robert Peel (1788-1850) made the crossing from France to England having travelled from Rome and praised, in his biography, of the ‘up-to-date advantage of a well fitted steam packet’.